KasperSkytte/bioscripts/README.md

 curl -fsSL https://raw.githubusercontent.com/KasperSkytte/bioscripts/main/docker-rstudio-renv.sh | bash -s 4.0.3
 ```

 For the latest R version just ommit any arguments.
+A few additional environment variables can be set before running the script to adjust things: image_name, password, and port.
+Otherwise default values will be used.

 ### Example output
 ```